rafaelgreca/rafaelgreca/README.md

 ### I'm a Computer Science student at Federal University of Itajubá (UNIFEI), AI enthusiast and developer.
 I love to learn new things everyday.

-- I’m currently working on personal data science, machine learning and web projects.
+- I’m currently working at SMARKIO as a full time Data Scientist and on personal data science and machine learning projects in my free time.
 - I’m currently learning Data Science and Machine Learning with Python.
 And in the future I want to learn Django and Flask.
 - I’m looking to collaborate on with other Data Science/Machine Learning beginners.
 - 2021 Goals: Improve my skills, do some cool projects and improve my GitHub profile.
-Also I am lookig for an internship/job in the Data Science/Machine Learning field! :)
 - Fun fact: In my free time I like to watch and read about NBA (#GoSpursGo) and study German.

 ### Connect with me